BrannonKLuong/dropshop_ML_overlay/README.md

-# Design and Implementation of DropShop Algorithm
+# The Design and Implementation of DropShop
 ## Summary:
 A brief high-level explanation of how the current implementation works is that every detection provided by the Machine Learning Model YoloV8 will check to find its closest droplet.